LindySez | Recipes

 • Dice the onion and poblano chili

-• In a Dutch oven or other pot, (see cooking methods) heat the oil over medium-low heat, saute until tender
+• In a Dutch oven or other pot, (see cooking methods) heat the oil over medium-low heat, and saute until tender

 • Add the chicken stock and spices and simmer, for at least 30 minutes to allow the flavors to blend.